 Study Abroad Scholarships

-Students thinking of studying abroad should speak to the coordinator of international education and the office of financial aid.
+Students thinking of studying abroad should speak to the Director of Study Abroad and the office of financial aid.
 Aside from scholarships from BCA and ISEP, there are many outside scholarships available, and below are a few resources.
 It is important to note that many scholarship opportunities have deadlines that differ from Bridgewater College’s internal deadline and students are advised to research their options at least six to 12 months before the semester in which they plan to study abroad.

 Benjamin A. Gilman Scholarship

 The Gilman Scholarship Program supports students who have been traditionally underrepresented in study abroad.
 Must receive a Federal Pell Grant to be eligible.

 The Boren Awards provide scholarships to American students for study of world regions critical to U.S. interests (any area outside of Western Europe, Canada, Australia, or New Zealand).

 A fully-funded summer overseas language and cultural immersion program for American students interested in learning a critical language.